 However, that was not often always the case.

 There was once a time in her life Gothalia recalled the warmth of unconditional love and acceptance.
 A time in her life when she was not as alone and a time in her life when everything was how it should be—peaceful and safe.
 Though, those times seemed so long ago.
 So distant, that not even Anaphora and L’Eiron, could rekindle such dormant memories or forgotten feelings and neither could her cousins.

 Even if they were always around, warning her to never go out without them, warning her to be in control of her emotions and above all warning her that her emotions, was what everyone feared.
 Never mentioning the demon within but the implication was there—it always was.

-As such, it was those emotions that protected her and harmed her.
+As such, it was those emotions that both protected and harmed her.

 Even now, as she glared at the men who cornered her.
 She had never felt more anger than she had ever felt then in that moment, as they taunted her with ridiculous questions like they used to when they were children.

 Questions, Gothalia thought were far too invasive.
 “Are you really from the Ignatius clan?” one man asked.
-His eyes narrowed on her when he stepped closer, catching a whiff of the alcohol on his breath.
+His eyes narrowed on her when he stepped closer, she caught a whiff of alcohol on his breath.

 Before another queried, from beside him.
 “Aren’t you supposed to have blond hair?”